 Bladder Chemical Denervation

 This is accomplished with an in office procedure, however we can arrange for this to be done in the operating room as well.
-Again, outside of academic institutions, El Camino Urology has been providing this service for longer and has performed more injections then most other groups in the Bay Area due to our advanced fellowship training and access to the latest techniques and equipment.
+Again, outside of academic institutions, Alaska Urology has been providing this service for longer and has performed more injections then most other groups in Alaska due to our advanced fellowship training and access to the latest techniques and equipment.

 Results are apparent within 1 week, with return to clinic upon return of symptoms.
 Most patients on this therapy return about once per year and are quite pleased in the interim.
 All patients considering this therapy must be aware that there is between a 6-8 % chance of urinary retention following this procedure, resulting in not only an absence of urinary leakage, but an inability to void as well.
 These patients are then required to learn to perform self-catheterization, or wear a catheter to drain the bladder until the bladder regains the ability to void.
 While this is clearly not an optimal outcome, the small percentage risk is often outweighed by the upside of increased control in patients tired and frustrated with the leakage and decreased quality of life that it causes.